 Officially, the U.S. State Department has Mexico rated a 3 on the level of travel advisories.
 This means reconsider travel.
 The reason is mostly because of Covid and crime.
 However, Nayarit does have a Exercise Increased Caution When Traveling warning due to crime.
 Although there aren’t any restrictions on travel for U.S government employees.

-Money – One of the things you want to do when visiting Tepic is have pesos.
-If you’ve traveled to Mexico before, you might be accustomed to using dollars in touristy places but that won’t work in Tepic.
-For one, since it is a less touristy city, there just aren’t that many places to exchange money.
-Have pesos – bills, small bills and coins on hand.
+Money – Mexico’s currency is pesos.
+You might be accustomed to using dollars in touristy places but that won’t work in Tepic.
+Also, since it’s a less touristy city, there just aren’t that many places to exchange money so make sure to have pesos, including bills, small bills and coins on hand before you arrive.

 Healthcare and Travel Insurance – Mexico has excellent health care but in recent years there have been more and more reports of private hospitals practically holding travelers “hostage” until they paid for a hospital stay or surgery.
 One way to protect yourself is with travel insurance.

 Most travel insurance companies will arrange for care and even negotiate prices and bills on your behalf.
 Even if you – by chance – have an excellent insurance policy that covers outside the U.S. and Canada, a travel insurance policy is important.
 Why?